Does Oil Pressure Fluctuate?

 Should My Oil Pressure Go Up When I Accelerate?

-If your oil pressure goes up when you accelerate, it could be a sign that your engine is overworking.
-This could be due to a number of things, such as a build-up of carbon deposits on the valves or piston rings, an incorrect ignition timing, or a restricted oil supply.
-If you notice this happening, it’s important to get your engine checked out by a mechanic to diagnose the problem and prevent any further damage.
+If your pressure increases when accelerating, it could be a sign that you are overworking and building up carbon deposits in the valves or piston rings, indicating incorrect ignition timing or a restricted oil supply.
+If you notice this happening, it’s essential to have our engine checked out by a mechanic to diagnose the problem and prevent further damage.

 OIL PRESSURE GAUGE FLUCTUATING